 Fossil likes to run inside a chroot jail, and will automatically put itself inside a chroot jail if it can.
 The sub-CGI program will also run inside this same chroot jail.
 Make sure all embedded pathnames have been adjusted accordingly and that all resources needed by the CGI program are available within the chroot jail.

 If the /ext page has a "fossil-ext-debug=1" query parameter and if the requester is logged in as a user with Debug privilege, then the CGI output is returned verbatim, as text/plain and with the original header intact.
-This is useful for diagnosing problems with the CGI script.
+This is useful for trying diagnosing problems with the CGI script.